LAST REVIEWED Dec. 6, 2021 3:12 P.M. EST

 The COVID-19 vaccine arrived in metro Atlanta with the first doses administered Dec.
 16. The state said as of Feb.
 25, it was doing away with the phase terminology.
-As of March 25, vaccines are open for all Georgians over the age of 16.
 Vaccines for people 65 and up began Jan.
-11. So far, the state has administered 5,511,221 vaccines.
+11. On March 25, vaccines were made available for all Georgians over the age of 16.
+On May 10, the FDA authorized the vaccine for anyone 12 and over.

 How to help